 The BNF representation of lists is right-recursive, following Haskell's list constructor.
 Right-recursive lists, however, are an inefficient way of parsing lists in an LALR parser.
-The smart programmer would implement a pair of rules such as JavaletteLight's but under a left-recursive transformation:
+The smart programmer would implement a pair of rules such as JavaletteLight's not in the direct way, but under a left-recursive transformation: